kvongrassamy/MultiAgentAI/README.md

                     ```
     - To load the data the script is in dataset_insert.py

-Create a .env file and will need the MONGO_URI:
+- Create a .env file and will need the MONGO_URI:
     - MONGO_URI="YOUR MONGO URI CONNECTION STRING"

-- In CMD/GitBash/PS run Parlant with:
+- Run the Streamlit App:
 ```bash
 streamlit run sl_ome.py
 ```